-The gap between the haulm roller and the web must be set to a minimum.
-The best way to achieve this is to turn the web until the web joiner is next to the haulm roller, and then adjust the gap so that the web joiner is only just missing the haulm roller.
-To reduce the risk of damage to the crop it is best to let the crop land on the stars past the haulm roller extraction point and let the haulm be guided back into the pinch point of the haulm roller by the haulm guide fingers.
+The gap between the haulm roller and the scroll roller must be set to a minimum.
+To reduce the risk of damage to the crop it is best to let the crop land past the haulm extraction point and let the haulm be guided back into the pinch point of the haulm roller by the haulm guide fingers.